FactorySimPy/FactorySimPy/docs/basic_components.md

 **Usage**

-A split can be initialized as below:
+A splittercan be initialized as below:

 ```python
 import factorysimpy